ccgarrison/ccgarrison.github.io/README.md

 # ccgarrison.github.io
-Beginning journey to code to becoming a pro
+Beginning journey in coding to becoming a pro